Twoure/UnSupportedServices.bundle/README.md

   - Basically if the video thumb is from the video, then the video should play
 - **Zalaa** / **Uploadc**
   - Video URL needs `User-Agent` and `Referer` to work.
 I have included them in the code, but Plex still cannot play them.
-  - Still looking into, but might have to scrap for now
+  - _not active code_
 - **NeoDrive** / **CloudZilla**
   - Able to parse and download the Video URL, but Plex will not play the stream
-  - Think it has to do with a missing header value, not sure, still working on this one
+  - Think it has to do with a missing header value, not sure
+  - _not active code_
 - **Vid.ag**
   - The host is down for _"maintenance"_
   - Will see if they come back, not sure
+  - _not active code_
 - **PromptFile** / **Briskfile**
   - The host does not like Kodi parsing them, and has started to implement some obfuscation
   - Currently works, but may be susceptible to breaking later
 - **MightyUpload**
   - The server they use is currently offline so videos cannot load
+  - _not active code_
 - **DaClips**
   - Normally included within XFileShare code, but is now behind cloudflare anit scrape bot
   - Would need to implement cfscrape and require JavaScript to parse source